-Before servicemen can recover damages for medical expenses from this and other illnesses caused by asbestos exposure, they must link their illness to their military service.
-Military benefits may fail to cover the costly medical treatment necessary to manage mesothelioma or lung cancer, so veterans and their families also can take legal action against the companies that manufactured and sold asbestos products to the military.
+Military benefits may fail to cover the costly medical treatments necessary to manage mesothelioma or lung cancer.
+In some cases, veterans and their families may be able to take legal action against the companies that manufactured and sold asbestos products to the military.

 If you or a loved one developed mesothelioma after military service, The Williams Law Firm is here to answer your questions and help you pursue the financial security you need.
 We understand the physical, financial and emotional impacts of asbestos-related diseases, and we are dedicated advocates on behalf of asbestos exposure victims and their families.